drmadani/reverse-proxy-performance-analysis/README.md

 # reverse-proxy-performance-analysis

-*"Performance analysis of Apache, Nginx, and HAProxy web servers using gradual load testing and resource limiting scenarios in a Docker environment.
-This repository contains the configuration, testing scripts, and results for my final project (Tugas Akhir)."*
+Performance analysis of Apache, Nginx, and HAProxy web servers using gradual load testing and resource limiting scenarios in a Docker environment.
+This repository contains the configuration, testing scripts, and results for my final project.

 ## Topology